-Jeffrey Nero Hardy, often known as "The Charismatic Enigma", is a professional wrestler currently signed to Impact Wrestling.
-He's best known for his time in WWE, where he began as part of the Hardy Boyz tag team with his brother, Matt.
-He has won multiple championships both on his own and with his brother, including being a WWE World Champion three times.Despite not being very tall or bulky by pro wrestling standards, and not being the greatest talker in the business (despite the nickname), Jeff got over by using an array of high-flying moves in his matches that took the crowd's breath away.
+Jeffrey Nero Hardy, often known as "The Charismatic Enigma", is a backyard wrestler and motocross competitor who after being trained by Michael Hayes and Dory Funk Jr turned professional wrestler.
+His last major deal was with Impact Wrestling, previously working in promotions such as OMEGA (which he co founded) and Ring of Honor.
+Some of the titles to his credit are the New Dimension Wrestling Light Heavyweight Championship, National Championship Wrestling's Light Heavyweight Championship which he held twice, North East Wrestling's Junior Heavyweight Championship and UWA's World Middleweight Championship.
+He's also held the OMEGA and NWA 2000 tag team championships with his brother.But Jeff Hardy is best known for his time in WWE, where he began as part of the Hardy Boyz tag team with his brother, Matt.
+He has won multiple championships both on his own and with his brother, including being a WWE World Champion three times.Although not being very tall or bulky by pro wrestling standards, and not being the greatest talker in the business (despite the nickname), Jeff got over by using an array of high-flying moves in his matches that took the crowd's breath away.
 While Jeff's made his living by being "extreme", some of the things in his matches bring his sanity into question.
-And while his wrestling persona can be pretty strange sometimes, he's reportedly even stranger in real life.Speaking of Jeff's life outside of wrestling, it hasn't always been much fun.
+And while his wrestling persona can be pretty strange sometimes, he's reportedly even stranger in real life.Besides motor cross, Jeff Hardy is also somewhat known for poetry, painting, sculpting and for being part of his own band but speaking of Jeff's life outside of wrestling, it hasn't always been much fun.
 He's had his house burn down with his dog still inside, and in 2009 he was arrested after the police found a large stash of drugs during a raid on his new house.That Other Wiki has more information on him.
 Read it here.

 The Atoner: Since his return to TNA following his disgraceful performance on Victory Road 2011.